SonarSonic/DrawingBotV3/docs/source/userinterface.rst

 - Original: Displays the original source image.
 - Reference: Displays the reference image being used by the Path Finding Module after it's inbuilt pre-processing has been applied.
 - Lightened: Displays the image which has altered by the Path Finding Module, some modules will not alter the image.
-- Selected Pen: Displays only the pen which is currently highlighted in the Pen Settings's table.
+- Selected Pen: Displays only the pen which is currently highlighted in the Pen Settings table.

 **Displayed Shapes**:  Allows you to display only shapes in the specified range, currently has no effect on the final output.